We are frequently asked, “What are the best hearing aids on the market?”

 Oticon is another Danish hearing aid manufacturer headquartered in Copenhagen.
 In 2016 Oticon introduced the world’s first internet-connected hearing aid, the Oticon Opn.
 The Opn employs an “open sound” approach to sound processing and is designed to manage multiple speech and noise sources simultaneously, even in complex hearing situations.
 The new “OpenSound Navigator” scans the environment 100 times per second, analyzing and balancing every sound individually.

 Starkey is a privately held hearing aid manufacturer headquartered in Eden Prairie, Minnesota, USA.
 Starkey is recognized for its innovative design and development of advanced hearing aids.
-The company manufactures and distributes hearing aids via three brands, Audibel, NuEar and Starkey.
+Starkey distributes hearing aids under the brand names of Audibel, Micro-Tech, NuEar and Starkey.

-Signia (previously Siemens) is now a brand of the Sivantos.
-It aims to provide hearing innovations that center around the customer’s needs while delivering the highest level of quality and satisfaction.
-The Styletto is not only the newest, but also the sleekest hearing aid when it comes to design.
+Signia (previously Siemens) is now a brand of Sivantos.
+Signia provides hearing innovations that center around the customer’s needs while delivering the highest level of quality and satisfaction.
+The Styletto is not only the newest Signia product, but also the sleekest hearing aid when it comes to design.
 The Styletto uses “Own Voice Processing” to provide the clearest hearing possible.
 Signia/Sivantos is now part of the WS Audiology group.